 My name is Clive Sherlock.
 I am a doctor, psychiatrist, medical psychologist, lecturer and founder of Adaptation Practice (AP).
-I am based in Oxford.
+I am based in Oxford and work globally.

 I set up Adaptation Practice when starting to specialise in psychiatry and clinical psychology because conventional treatments were, and still are, inadequate and often harmful.